briannoogin/Trading-with-Alexa/README.md

 ### Dependencies
 ----------------

-Please see the [requirements.txt](requirements.txt) file for all dependencies You will also need:
+Please see the [requirements.txt](requirements.txt) file for all dependencies.

+You will also need:
    * An Amazon Echo or other Alexa-enabled device
    * An AWS account (AWS Lambda, Alexa-skill configuration, optional Cloudwatch logging)